siddoboi/f1-telemetry-dashboard/README.md

 real bug during its own construction: the gear-change exemption in the wheelspin rule was one step too narrow for central-difference gradients.

-## Timeline seek

-The minimap shows a draggable playhead (current replay position) separate from the zoom-window handles.
-Dragging it:
-- **backward** - purely a frontend cursor move using frames already received, no backend round trip;
-- **forward** - sends `{action:"seek", value:<distance>}`; `ReplayEngine`
-  fast-emits every skipped frame (`type:"seek_fill"`, no pacing delay) so the chart data backfills completely, then normal 10 Hz pacing resumes from the new position.

 ## Honest limitations

 - **No true real-time feed exists publicly.** Replay mode is "historical data